Ahmeddsamy/My-First-Full-Stack-App/README.md

 https://today-i-learned-ahmedsamy.netlify.app/

-- i Used HTML, CSS, React, Supabase or the Database and Netlify for Deployment
+- i Used HTML, CSS, React, Supabase for the Database and Netlify for Deployment